iharshchauhan/new-website/content/projects/mcp-server-and-client/first-mcp-terminal-server.md

 An **MCP Server** is a small program that gives Claude new "tools" or "abilities".

-Think of it like this:
-> Claude is a smart assistant, but by default it can only *talk*.
-An MCP server gives Claude *hands* — the ability to actually **do things** on your computer, like running terminal commands.

-In this guide, we will build a **Terminal MCP Server** — which lets Claude run real terminal/shell commands on your computer on your behalf.
+In this guide, we will build a **Terminal MCP Server**,  which lets Claude run real terminal/shell commands on your computer on your behalf.

 ---